IGITUGraz/SpikeDetectorFuse/README.md

 import nest
 nest.Install('spikedetfusemodule')
-...  # Create your neurons and connect up your network nest.Connect(neurons, spike_det)
+...  # Create your neurons and connect up your network spike_det = nest.Create('spike_detector_fuse')
+nest.Connect(neurons, spike_det)
 # Setting termination criterion
 nest.SetStatus(spike_det, {'frequency_thresh':200.0, 'length_thresh':50.0, 'n_connected_neurons':len(exc_neurons)})
 ...  # Run your simulation
-# If your average network activity stays beyond 200Hz for longer than 50ms, a nest.NESTError will be thrown with message
-# 'UnstableSpiking in Simulate_d: The Network seems to be in a regime of unstable spiking, terminating simulation'
 ```
+In this example, if your average network activity stays beyond 200Hz for longer than 50ms, a nest.NESTError will be
+thrown with message 'UnstableSpiking in Simulate_d: The Network seems to be in a regime of unstable spiking, terminating
+simulation'